TheodorAraps/NTUA-Human-Computer-Interaction/README.md

 # Human-Computer Interaction - National Technical University of Athens
-App (and some demo apps) for the lesson Human-Computer Interaction.
+App (and some demo apps) for the course Human-Computer Interaction.